6 REASONS WHY YOUR ACNE PRODUCTS AREN’T WORKING

 The fix: Don’t skip the moisturiser.
 Give your skin that boost of hydration it needs to balance your oil and water levels.

 Try: For those with oily skin, opt for a non-comedogenic moisturiser.
 We love Some By Mi Miracle 30 Day Moisturiser made with AHA, BHAs and PHAs.
-Check it out now.
-We also Love Purito’s Centella Green Level Recovery Cream, which contains star healing ingredient Cica to nourish, moisturise and help skin recover quicker from acne and acne scarring.
+We also Love Purito’s Centella Green Level Recovery Cream, which contains star hydration ingredient Cica to nourish, moisturise and help skin recover quicker from acne and acne scarring.
 Check it out here.

 5) You’re ignoring your diet.